Pros: more natural to the touch, less rippling, no deflation with time

 You should rest for at least one week after surgery and gradually regain daily activities, except for strenuous upper body activities or exercise.

-You will have a follow-up appointment 1-2 weeks after surgery, then at one month and two months.
+You will have a follow-up appointment 1-2 weeks after surgery, then at one month and three months.

 Recovery from a breast augmentation surgery involves two days of pain requiring medication, two weeks for the skin to heal, two months for the breasts to settle and two years for the scars to fade.
 Time off work is approximately 2-3 weeks.
 There is a strict restriction on exercising for 4-6 weeks.